snipe/snipe-it/installation/configuration.md

 'locale' => 'en',
 ```

-If you wish to use one of the other available languages, simply replace the default value of `local` from `en` to one of the values listed below.
+If you wish to use one of the other available languages, simply replace the default value of `locale` from `en` to one of the values listed below.

 | Language  | Value |
 | ------------- | ------------- |